 Clear Calamine Side Effects

-Note: This document contains side effect information about pramoxine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Clear Calamine.
+Note: This document contains side effect information about pramoxine/zinc acetate topical.
+Some dosage forms listed on this page may not apply to the brand name Clear Calamine.